eas342/tshirt/README.rst

  - `astropy`, `numpy`
  - `ccdphot` - only needed for data reduction of photometric data
  - `emcee` - only needed for time series analysis and model fitting
- - `miescatter` - only needed for fitting Mie extinction to spectra
+ - `miescatter` - only needed for fitting Mie extinction to spectra.
+Note: I had trouble with `pip install miescatter` where it was looking for an old gcc5 it couldn't find and had to download the source from pyPI and run `python setup.py install`
  - `photutils` - needed for photometric extraction on images

 Usage for Data Reduction